cytoscape/cytoscape.js-edgehandles/README.md

 // the default values of each option are outlined below:
 $('#cy').cytoscapeEdgehandles({
 preview: true, // whether to show added edges preview before releasing selection
     handleSize: 10, // the size of the edge handle put on nodes
     handleColor: '#ff0000', // the colour of the handle and the line drawn from it
     handleLineType: 'ghost', // can be 'ghost' for real edge, 'straight' for a straight line, or 'draw' for a draw-as-you-go line
     handleLineWidth: 1, // width of handle line in pixels
+    handleNodes: 'node', // selector/filter function for whether edges can be made from a given node
     hoverDelay: 150, // time spend over a target node before it is considered a target selection
+    cxt: true, // whether cxt events trigger edgehandles (useful on touch)
     enabled: true, // whether to start the plugin in the enabled state
     edgeType: function( sourceNode, targetNode ){
       // can return 'flat' for flat edges between nodes or 'node' for intermediate node between them
       // returning null/undefined means an edge can't be added between the two nodes return 'flat';
     },
     loopAllowed: function( node ){
       // for the specified node, return whether edges from itself to itself are allowed return false;
     },
     nodeParams: function( sourceNode, targetNode ){
       // for edges between the specified source and target
       // return element object to be passed to cy.add() for intermediary node return {};
     },
     edgeParams: function( sourceNode, targetNode ){
       // for edges between the specified source and target
       // return element object to be passed to cy.add() for edge return {};
     },
     start: function( sourceNode ){
       // fired when edgehandles interaction starts (drag on handle) },
     complete: function( sourceNode, targetNodes, addedEntities ){
       // fired when edgehandles is done and entities are added },
     stop: function( sourceNode ){
       // fired when edgehandles interaction is stopped (either complete with added edges or incomplete) }
 });

 ```